 Mayer joined Watsi on October 19th, 2013.
 Six years ago, Mayer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Mayer's most recent donation traveled 8,800 miles to support Mory, a toddler from Cambodia, to fund scar correction surgery on her hand.
+Mayer's most recent donation traveled 8,600 miles to support Win, a 40-year-old man from Thailand, to fund sight-restoring cataract surgery.

 Mory is a three-year-old girl and the only child in her family.
 Her parents sell smartphones from their home.
 Mory enjoys watching cartoons, playing with toys, and going outside with her parents.
 In November 2020, Mory accidentally placed her finger into a machine while her grandma was using it, causing a burn on her left middle finger.
 After the accident her father took her to a clinic where they cleaned and dressed her wound.
 The wound healed but a scar contracture has developed, tightening the skin around her finger and limiting movement of her hand.
 When Mory's family learned about our medical partner, Children's Surgical Centre, she traveled with her parents seeking treatment.
 On July 5th, surgeons at CSC are scheduled to perform a burn contracture release surgery so she can use her finger freely again.
 Now, CSC is requesting $477 to fund this procedure.
 Mory's parents wishes for their daughter's recovery, "I hope the finger will heal back better so she can be free of discomfort."